Making movies. Enjoying movies. Remembering movies.

 The auditorium was equipped for 70mm projection.
 But by the mid-1970s, as with a number of theatres nationwide, the auditorium was divided in half by its new owner, Mann Theatres.
 The re-opening of this new “twin” happened on June 23, 1976.
 Viewing movies in this type of auditorium was painful.
 The screen seemed like it was a million miles away in either auditorium, and the screen seemed like it was almost always off-center.
 Luckily, there was an alternative piggy-back theatre to the formally gorgeous South Coast.

 On November 25, 1970, National General opened a new 700-seat theatre behind the older cinema with an engagement (35mm) of “It’s A Mad Mad Mad Mad World.”
 This new theatre, also known as South Coast Plaza II, had a fairly early concept in stadium seating for movie theatres.
 The seating area in front of the screen was sloped, but the back section of the theatre was on a higher foundation and sloped for stadium-seating.
+Although the exterior of the theatre was plain, the interior was very nice.

 The screen was large and slightly curved, and the auditorium had an orange curtain motif, which was similar to NGC’s National in Westwood, CA. It was equipped for 70mm and ultimately became one of Orange County’s premiere modern movie palaces.